The 4-1 Sixers’ first mini-series of the season starts Saturday night against the 2-3 Hornets.

-Here are the essentials for the second game of the Sixers’ mini-series vs. Charlotte:
+Here are the essentials for the first of two consecutive Sixers vs. Hornets games in Philadelphia:

 Where: Wells Fargo Center